spectrocloud/librarium/content/docs/04-clusters/2-nested-clusters/nested-cluster-quickstart.md

 3. Toggle the **Enable Nested Clusters** option (yes/no).

-    **Note**: This feature can be set when first creating a new cluster, so you may find that the host is already enabled.
+    **Note**: This feature can be enabled when first creating a new cluster, so you may find that it is already enabled.

 4. Select the **Cluster Endpoint Type**: *Load Balancer* or *Ingress*.